LiquidIce95/Quant_Data_Platform/platform_files/architecture.md

 - If the schema shrank then we need to immediately notify downstream users.
 If the connector already adapted, there should be nothing left for us to do since category schemas remain stable.

 ### Incidence matrix
 Here we cover the security incidents we might expect and how to handle them.
+There are main entry points an attacker might consider:

+- Data Lake
+- Clickhouse
+- Airflow UI
+- Hetzner UI
+- Cloud UI

+Everything else blocks inbound connections (firewall).
+These four entrypoints can be made more secure by

+- using non-standard usernames
+- using strong passwords
+- The need for that username and password to get through
+- in reality we would rotate passwords, here we do not

-### Cost estimation and Alternatives
+### Hardware estimation, scaling rules, cost estimation and Alternatives

+comming soon.

 ### Final remarks